-Agapi Stassinopoulos and I were introduced by a mutual friend who thought I would like her latest book, Unbinding the Heart: A Dose of Greek Wisdom, Generosity, and Unconditional Love.
+Agapi Stassinopoulos and I were introduced by a mutual friend who thought I would like their latest book, Unbinding the Heart: A Dose of Greek Wisdom, Generosity, and Unconditional Love.
 Agapi was kind enough to send me an advanced copy of the book and my friend was right, I loved it.
-What’s more, as I got to know Agapi, I began to realize that her life’s journey has led to her “unbinding” her own heart, making her one of the most delightful, warm, and wise people I’ve had the pleasure of meeting.
+What’s more, as I got to know Agapi, I began to realize that their life’s journey has led to them “unbinding” their own heart, making them one of the most delightful, warm, and wise people I’ve had the pleasure of meeting.

-Jill: Agapi, Welcome to the YinOva Center!
+Jill: Agapi, Welcome to the Yinova Center!
 Your mother Elli plays an important role in this book and the reader learns a lot from the wisdom she passed on to you.
 I was struck by how she was ambitious for you and your sister, Ariana, and willing to take extraordinary steps to help you both succeed but that her ambition did not stray into controlling your paths.
-Instead she validated each of you as individuals.
-As a mother myself, I’m interested in how she gave you both wings so can you talk a little about how she encouraged your individuality and helped you both fulfill your destinies?
+Instead, she validated each of you as individuals.
+As a mother myself, I’m interested in how she gave you both wings.
+Could you talk a little about how she encouraged your individuality and helped you both fulfill your destinies?

-Jill: What a wonderful gift she gave you!
-Also from a young age you were taught to trust that life would support you and as you say in the book your mother used to tell you, “Don’t go into the world wanting.
+What a wonderful gift she gave you!
+Also from a young age, you were taught to trust that life would support you, and as you say in the book your mother used to tell you, “Don’t go into the world wanting.
 Go thinking about what you can give.
-And you will get what you want, because you won’t be going in as a beggar or a miser or starting from a position of lack.”
+And you will get what you want because you won’t be going in as a beggar or a miser or starting from a position of lack.”
 How has this affected you?

 As you know, I wrote two books about the Gods and Goddesses and I did a documentary on the Greek temples which ended in Ithaka.
 There is something about the soul of Greece that meets you in the islands, in the sunsets, in the horizon of the Aegean and in the whole temperament that completely resonates in my soul and I think it resonates with everyone.
 People say to me over and over again, “I fell in love with Greece and the Greek people. “ The Greek philosopher Thales said, “I think we’re all Greek” and I think that’s true.